Definition of the term: What is FDA 21 CFR Part 11?

 Non-compliance may result in regulatory measures, including fines and product recalls.

-Are there specific software tools developed for Part 11 compliance?
+Are there special software solutions that have been developed for Part 11 compliance?

 Yes, there are software solutions aimed at helping companies achieve and maintain Part 11 compliance.
 You can find some of these tools here.